mattj23/latex-compileservice/README.md

 Deploying a containerized service that houses a `texlive-full` installation and can live on any platform capable of hosting a Docker container takes nearly all of the pain out of managing it.
 There's nothing to be broken during upgrades, and no complex setup to be lost when a server dies.
 By making this app nearly stateless (it does store information, but only for a few minutes at a time) it is also extremely easy to migrate from host to host and to scale up or down as needed.
 It's also easy to upgrade and redeploy.

-In my experience, the additional layer of abstraction induced by Docker is a net benefit, because I have found the additional complexity of Docker to be far less than the complexity of managing LaTeX.
+In my experience, the additional layer of abstraction induced by containerization is a net benefit, because I have found the additional complexity of Docker to be far less than the complexity of managing LaTeX.
 However, a determined user/sysadmin can deploy this service outside of a container by installing the Flask app, the Celery worker, and the Celery scheduler as system services on a physical or virtual machine with a LaTeX toolchain, and pointing them at either a local or network-accessible Redis server.

 ### What makes this project different?